faith together: milestones

-Children new to preschool (usually age 3) are welcomed to Sunday School with a blessing and Jesus Storybook Bible, presented to them in worship.
+Children new to preschool (usually age 3) are welcomed to Sunday School with a blessing and Jesus Storybook Bible, presented in worship.
 Preschoolers can also memorize morning, mealtime, and bedtime prayers at home in exchange for hand-painted story stones.

 Blessing of Backpacks

-Kindergarteners, other students, teachers, and educators bring their backpacks or bags to worship for a blessing on the coming school year.
+Kindergarteners, other students, teachers, and educators bring their backpacks or book bags to worship for a blessing on the coming school year.
 Children are sent with a special gift and reminder of their baptismal vocation as learners and teachers.
 Kindergarteners can also memorize the benediction (Numbers 6:24 - 26) and sending prayer for hand-painted story stones.

 I Spy Kids in Worship